+Heksi 5 mg Tablet may be unsafe to use during pregnancy.
 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Breast feeding should be held until the treatment of the mother is completed and the drug is eliminated from her body.+more
+Breast feeding should be held until the treatment of the mother is completed and the drug is eliminated from her body.
+Milk secretion may decrease.

-Heksi 5mg Tablet can cause blurring of vision, dizziness, mild nausea, and mental confusion in some cases.
+Do not drive unless you are feeling well.
+Heksi 5 mg Tablet can cause blurring of vision, dizziness, mild nausea, and mental confusion in some cases.
 This may affect your ability to drive.